 If one person moved into the other person’s house, they do not automatically get any rights to the home.
-If the house is sold, the person who moved in will have no right to prevent the sale or stay living in the property.
-It is possible for the person to gain rights to the house if both people agree to share the ownership.
+If the house is sold, the person who moved in will have no right to prevent the sale or stay living in the property, unless both people have agreed to share the ownership.

 Neither person will have any rights to the other person’s finances unless they have a joint account.
 If they do have a joint account, the money will belong to both people, but if one person didn’t use the account at all, it will be hard for them to claim any right to it.